Walla-42/Lab_analysis/README.md

+# Laboratory Data Analysis Scripts

-The codes contained in this repository are scripts that I have used to analyze my lab data and explore biological and chemical data.
+This repository contains Python scripts I developed to analyze laboratory data and explore biological and chemical datasets.
+Each script reflects my progress in learning Python and its application to solving practical problems in biology and chemistry.

-**<u>Codes:</u>**

-**BIOID_Time_Calculator:** This script is to help me determine the time points where I must perform specific parts of my experiment.
-This also helped me learn the date/time module.

-**Chem_functions:** These are funcitions I used daily in my analytical chemistry lab.
-Functions included are bouyancy correction, density calculator, and an equivalency point calculatory for potentiometric titrations.

-**fna_parse:** This script contains a function I created to parse .fna files that contain multiple DNA files.
-It allows you to also select the dna file you want to work with and saves it as its own .fna file for future analysis.
+## Scripts Overview

+### 1. **BIOID_Time_Calculator**
+   - A utility script to calculate time points for performing specific experimental steps in BIOID assays.
+   - Helped me learn and implement the `datetime` module in Python.

+### 2. **Chem_Functions**
+   - A collection of functions I used regularly in my analytical chemistry lab, including:
+     - Buoyancy correction.
+     - Density calculation.
+     - Equivalence point calculation for potentiometric titrations.

+### 3. **FNA_Parse**
+   - A parser for `.fna` files containing multiple DNA sequences.
+   - Allows users to select specific DNA sequences and save them as separate `.fna` files for future analysis.

+### 4. **Integration**
-**Integration:** This script recreates the functions used to calculate the area under a curve.
-This file recreates the trapizoidal rule of integration and the simpsons rule of integration.
+   - Implements numerical integration techniques to calculate the area under a curve:

-**Sequences_from_FASTA:** This script allows you to analyze a DNA, RNA or protein sequence from a fasta file and perform actions such as transcribe, analyze k-mers, give the reverse complement strand and more.
-This program was one of my first programs I worked on while learning python.

-**single_exon_gene_search:** This program takes a genome file and a protein sequences and analyzes the two to find a match within the genome.
-This program only works for sequences that are created by single exons, and have no post transcriptional/tranlational modifictions.
-Although it is very limited in its use, it was a stepping stone to help me learn more about the Biopython library.
+     - Trapezoidal rule.
+     - Simpson's rule.

+### 5. **Sequences_from_FASTA**
+   - Analyzes DNA, RNA, or protein sequences from a FASTA file.
+   - Features include:
+     - Transcription of DNA to RNA.
+     - k-mer analysis.
+     - Reverse complement strand generation.
+   - One of my first Python programs, marking the start of my programming journey.

+### 6. **Single_Exon_Gene_Search**
+   - Compares genome files with protein sequences to find matches.
+   - Specifically designed for single-exon genes without post-transcriptional or post-translational modifications.
+   - A stepping stone project to explore the Biopython library.

+## Notes

-***As I create more programs and learn more languages, I will update this repository.
-This is like a running portfolio detailing my journey in learning programing approaches to solving chemical and biological problems. ***
+- As I continue to develop more programs and learn additional languages, I will update this repository.
+- This repository serves as a running portfolio, documenting my journey in applying programming approaches to solve biological and chemical problems.

+Feedback and suggestions are always welcome!